Takobz/letspretendblog/not-done-pages/siganlr.md

 We are simply going to have a controller that does a database table change then uses the Hub to fire an event that a table has changed.

 ##### Set Up SignalR in ASP.NET:
-- In our Program.cs file we need to add our hub dependencies to service collections with this line: `builder.Services.AddSignalR()`
+- In our Program.cs file we need to add our hub dependencies to the service collections with this line: `builder.Services.AddSignalR()`
 - Create [Hub folder](https://github.com/Takobz/signalr-example/tree/main/signalr-example/Hubs) in the root of our project called Hubs as I did in my repo
 - Inside the folder create a file called `DatabaseHub.cs`.
 This folder will have our Hub class and interface that describes our events.
 - Then in our Program.cs we map a url to our Hub with this line: `app.MapHub<DatabaseHub>("/database-hub")` this means our hub url will be like this `https://localhost:<port>/database-hub`